a406010503/Miui_Camera/Leica_en.md

 ## What is the difference between the official version (Releases) and the trial version (Preview-Dev)?
 Mainly in the trial version, the following content has been added:
 - New advanced level settings
-- Enable High Efficiency Video Encoding HEVC 10 bit rate format (H.265 10bit)
 - Added lab option
 <p>
-Advanced Settings and H.265 10bit is an unofficial feature added by Russian authors @Luffitys and @kazhemons
+Advanced Settings is an unofficial feature added by Russian authors @Luffitys and @kazhemons

 ---